Sunzheini/doc_sorting/README.md

 5. The program needs a specific folder structure to work.
 This will be described in the future.
 Otherwise, you can modify the code to suit your needs / folder structure.
 6. See the video for a use case in the `information` folder.
 7. Run the exe or the python project.
 The exe is compiled with pyinstaller.
+The Excel file needs to be closed to avoid permission errors.
 8. To compile to exe: `pyinstaller --onefile --noconsole main.py`
 9. regular expression folders: https://regex101.com/r/Lo8BEL/1
 10. regular expression files: https://regex101.com/r/f9ipcV/1